Pieter Swart and Rain Morgan started Turqle in Cape Town in Nov 1997.

 Co-owners & contact for trade enquiries: Rain Morgan (rain@turqle.com) and Pieter Swart (pieter @ turqle.com)

-Turqle Trading CC© was registered in South Africa in 1997.
-The members of the cc are Rain Morgan and Pieter Swart who hereby assert their rights as the owners of the name Turqle Trading, the white star logo and the words "Ethical Food Brands" in association with the white star logo and the name Turqle Trading.
+Turqle Trading CC was registered in South Africa in 1997.
+In July 2025, the company structure was changed to a Pty Ltd. The directors are Rain Morgan and Pieter Swart who hereby assert their rights as the owners of the name Turqle Trading, the white star logo and the words "Ethical Food Brands" in association with the white star logo and the name Turqle Trading.

 Turqle Trading is the brand parent of Ukuva iAfrica.
 Ukuva iAfrica© brand is the property of Nigel Wood who hereby asserts his rights as the owner of the logo, the name UkuvaiAfrica and the phrase "a taste of Africa" used in context with Ukuva iAfrica and the Ukuva logo.
 Turqle Trading is licenced to use and promote the Ukuva iAfrica brand.